-Christmas is supposed to be the happiest time of the year and the abundance of food everywhere actually verges on gluttony, but for anyone suffering from an eating disorder it’s a time of high stress.
+Christmas is supposed to be the happiest time of the year, but for anyone suffering from an eating disorder it’s a time of high stress.
 In fact, holidays like Halloween, Thanksgiving (if you celebrate that), and Easter are actually scary and are something someone with an eating disorder dreads because it means having to face food.
 For these holidays, meals together are an important family tradition so that can make it all the more daunting.
-Here’s what it’s like surviving Chrsitmas with an eating disorder.
+Here’s what it’s like surviving Christmas with an eating disorder.

-If you know someone with an eating disorder please don’t tell them things like they’re being difficult or “ruining Christmas” because they may not have eaten the Christmas dinner you slaved over in the kitchen all day.
+If you know someone with an eating disorder please don’t tell them things like they’re being difficult or “ruining Christmas.”
 Understand that it is a very stressful time, and they don’t mean or want to be a burden.
 Be calm, and encouraging.
-I’ve been more likely to eat if someone simply tells me that I need food, makes it, but isn’t forceful.
 I understand that you might be worried too and it could come across as anger, but I think patience is key here.
-Don’t comment on their weight but if they look better go for something along the lines of “you look so healthy” instead of “you gained weight” because saying that just causes panic and can trigger restricting again.
-Don’t say “wow you’re eating so much/little”.
+Don’t comment on their weight.
+Don’t say “wow you’re eating so much/little.”

 Mind yourself, and I hope you make the best of the holidays, and know that surviving Christmas was an eating disorder is hard, but not impossible.
-I beleive in you.
+I believe in you.

 If you’re struggling with surviving Christmas with an eating disorder, reach out to services such as Bodywhys.

 0 thoughts on “Surviving Christmas with an Eating Disorder”